Car safety checklist

 How are safety features improving cars?

-Cars are safer than ever these days thanks to over-the-counter gadgets and impressive on-board tech.
-They can harness everything from GPS tracking and fingerprint recognition technology, to autonomous emergency braking and lane assistance, which steers you back into your lane if you start to drift.
+Cars are safer than ever these days thanks to ever-improving gadgets and impressive on-board tech – everything from GPS tracking to autonomous emergency braking and advanced driver assistance.

 Can I check how safe my current car is?